shaiss/near-intent-workshop/src/content/05-building-frontend/05-solver-options.md

 }
 ```

-In the next section, we'll explore how to execute intents and monitor their status.

-# 5.5: Displaying and Selecting Solver Options
+# Displaying and Selecting Solver Options

 **Time**: 20 minutes
 **Pre-requisite**: Intent submission from 5.4, understanding of Solver contracts from Module 3